History of the Jews in Latvia: In independent Latvia

+The old synagogue (Peitav Shul) in the Old Town of Riga is active regularly, and today, the rabbi of the synagogue is Rabbi Eliyahu Kramer.
+This synagogue belongs to the Litvak stream.

+The Chabad Rabbi is the emissary of Chabad in Latvia since 1992, Rabbi Mordechai Glazman.
+He is joined by other rabbis: Rabbi Shneur Kot since 1998 and Rabbi Akiva Kramer since 2016.
+In September 2021, a Chabad House was inaugurated in the center of Riga on Dzirnavu Street 29, which includes a synagogue, a community center, and a kosher store.

+In late August 2018, the "Beit Israel" synagogue was inaugurated in the residential area of Jūrmala at the home of businessman Emanuel Grinshpun.
+The synagogue is located in the Bolduri neighborhood and is the only active synagogue in the city, the first since the end of World War II.
+The city's rabbi and CEO of the local jewish community is Rabbi Shimon Kotnovsky-Liak, whose family originally came from Rēzekne, Latvia.
+He himself is a native of the country.
+After his studies and military service in the IDF in 2006, he was sent on missions to Jewish communities in the United States and Russia and has been primarily active in Latvia and Europe since 2018.
+Rabbi Kotnovsky-Liak is a member of the Conference of European Rabbis and the Eastern European representative in Latvia.
+His mentors are Rabbi Uri Amos Cherki and Rabbi Pinchas Goldschmidt.
+He holds a dual degree in political science and Judaism.

 The population in the 2021 census rose from 6,454 to 8,094.
 This included 4 Karaim and 3 Krymchaks.
 Around three-quarters of the Jews are Latvian citizens, which is a high percentage for an ethnic minority in Latvia.

+In 2023, a mass grave of dozens of Jews slain by Nazis in 1941 was detected in Liepāja.

 Historical demographics

 Before World War II, Latvia had almost 100,000 Jews.
 Most Latvian Jews were murdered in the Holocaust.
 Latvia's Jewish population after World War II peaked at almost 37,000 in 1970, and afterwards began consistently declining.
 Latvia's Jewish population significantly declined in the 1990s after the fall of Communism when many Latvian Jews left and moved to other countries, especially they made aliyah to Israel and the United States (specifically, to the U.S. states of California and New York).